MAIN PAGE/HOME CONTACT ME

 Colors of Intermediate Cachet

 The intermediate level colors comprise Buckskin Tan (pink) and Sage Green.
-I do offer my observation, having hunted Snorks for the website in aggressive fashion for three years, that Buckskin seems markedly more scarce than Sage.
+I do offer my observation, having hunted Snorks for the website in aggressive fashion for years, that Buckskin seems markedly more scarce than Sage.

 Nib condition: Exc